NFTs and Tokens on Bitcoin

 What are Ordinals?

-Casey Rodarmor launched the Ordinals protocol in January 2023.
-The key insight: Bitcoin has processed billions of transactions since 2009, and the order in which satoshis were mined is deterministic and immutable.
-Ordinal theory assigns every satoshi a unique sequential number based on its mining order, which makes each satoshi individually identifiable and transferable.
+Casey Rodarmor launched the protocol in January 2023.
+His insight was small and almost obvious in retrospect.
+Bitcoin has processed billions of transactions since 2009, and the order satoshis were mined in is deterministic.
+Ordinal theory assigns every sat a sequential number based on that mining order.
+Each sat becomes identifiable.

-In plain terms: Ordinals turn a satoshi into a uniquely numbered collectible that can be sent, received, and tracked like any other Bitcoin.
+Translated: a satoshi becomes a numbered collectible you can send, receive, and track like any other Bitcoin.

 What are Inscriptions?

-An inscription is the data written onto an individual satoshi — the "content" that makes an Ordinal NFT valuable or interesting.
+An inscription is the data written onto a satoshi.
+It is the content that gives an Ordinal NFT whatever value the market assigns it.

-Inscriptions can contain almost any type of file: images (JPEG, PNG, SVG, GIF), text, audio files, code, HTML pages, or 3D models.
-The data is stored permanently in the witness field of the transaction.
-Unlike most Ethereum NFTs — which store only a pointer to a file hosted elsewhere on a server or IPFS — Bitcoin inscriptions store the actual content on-chain.
+You can inscribe almost any file type: JPEG, PNG, SVG, GIF, plain text, audio, code, HTML, 3D models.
+The bytes sit in the witness portion of the transaction.
+Most Ethereum NFTs store only a pointer to a file held on a server or IPFS.
+Bitcoin inscriptions store the file itself, on-chain.

-The practical limitations: block space is finite.
-Larger files cost proportionally more in fees.
-A small text inscription might cost a few dollars to create.
-A high-resolution image inscription during a fee spike can cost significantly more.
-When inscription activity is high, the entire Bitcoin fee market rises — affecting all users, not just those involved in Ordinals.
+The cost side is harsh.
+Block space is finite.
+Bigger files cost more in fees, in proportion to the bytes.
+A small text inscription might run a few dollars.
+A high-resolution image during a fee spike can cost hundreds.
+And when inscription activity surges, the whole fee market rises, which hits everyone moving sats that day, not only the people minting art.

 What are Runes?

-Runes are a protocol for issuing and transferring fungible tokens on Bitcoin, launched by Casey Rodarmor in April 2024, timed to coincide with the fourth Bitcoin halving.
+Runes is the fungible token protocol on Bitcoin.
+Casey Rodarmor shipped it in April 2024, timed to the fourth halving.

-Before Runes, the primary token standard on Bitcoin was BRC-20, which used text inscriptions to define and transfer token balances.
-BRC-20 was technically inefficient: each token transfer required multiple transactions and generated significant blockchain bloat.
+Before Runes, the dominant token standard was BRC-20, which piggybacked on text inscriptions to track balances.
+BRC-20 was a hack.
+Every transfer needed multiple transactions and dumped junk into blocks.

-A Rune token can have a defined total supply, a minting schedule (open or controlled), a name, and a symbol.
-Once defined, Runes can be transferred in a single transaction, even for complex multi-party operations.
+A Rune has a total supply, a minting schedule (open or fixed), a name, and a symbol.
+You can move it in a single transaction, including multi-party operations that BRC-20 would have needed half a dozen txes for.

 How Bitcoin NFTs Compare to Ethereum NFTs

-Storage: Bitcoin inscriptions store the actual content on-chain, permanently.
-Ethereum NFTs typically store only metadata and a reference URL pointing to a file stored elsewhere — usually on IPFS or a centralized server.
-This means Bitcoin inscriptions are more durable but more expensive to create.
-Ethereum NFTs are cheaper to mint but depend on external storage remaining available.
+Storage: Bitcoin inscriptions carry the file on-chain forever.
+Ethereum NFTs usually store metadata and a URL pointing to a file on IPFS or a server.
+Bitcoin is more durable and more expensive to mint.
+Ethereum is cheaper at mint and dependent on whoever is hosting the asset.

-Contract logic: Ethereum NFTs are defined by smart contracts — code that executes on the blockchain and can enforce complex rules including royalties, transfer restrictions, and governance.
-Bitcoin Ordinals have no smart contract layer.
-The inscription simply exists.
-Trading rules are enforced at the marketplace level through PSBTs (Partially Signed Bitcoin Transactions), not by code running on-chain.
+Contract logic: Ethereum NFTs are smart contracts.
+Code on the chain can enforce royalties, transfer rules, governance.
+Ordinals have no contract layer.
+The inscription exists.
+Trade rules live at the marketplace level via PSBTs (Partially Signed Bitcoin Transactions), not in code.

-Royalties: Ethereum NFT contracts can enforce creator royalties automatically on every sale.
+Royalties: Ethereum contracts can enforce royalties on every secondary sale.
 Bitcoin has no native royalty mechanism.
-Whether or not a creator receives a royalty on a secondary sale depends entirely on whether the buyer uses a marketplace that honours it voluntarily.
+A creator earns a royalty on resale only if the buyer chose a marketplace that honours it voluntarily, which means in practice often not.

-Market infrastructure: Bitcoin Ordinals trading happens primarily through PSBTs on platforms like Magic Eden, Ordinals Wallet, and Gamma.
-Ethereum NFT markets are more mature, with deeper liquidity and more standardized tooling.
+Market infrastructure: Ordinals trading runs through PSBTs on Magic Eden, Ordinals Wallet, and Gamma.
+Ethereum NFT markets are older, with deeper liquidity and more standard tooling.

 Key Definitions